Clustering Markov Decision Processes For Continual Transfer: Finding the Optimal Clustering

-In this section, we show how we may use Metropolis-Hastings with an auxiliary variable as a discrete optimization algorithm.
-In particular, the algorithm may be thought of as simulated annealing without a temperature schedule.
-We discuss this connection in more detail below.
+In this section, we show how we may use the MH algorithm to sample from the distribution $\bar{\Pi}$ defined in Section \ref{sec_discOpt} and hence perform optimization.
+We call this algorithm MH with auxiliary variables (MHAV) because we introduced the auxiliary variable $\lambda$ to enable us to perform global optimization.
+As we discussed above, MHAV may be thought of as simulated annealing without a temperature schedule.